 |

-| This walk starts in the bustling resort of Torquay, at the North of Torbay, passing through the harbour then on past the Blue Flag beach at Meadfoot beach before the path climbs to Thatcher Point and Hopes Nose.
-Once round Hopes Nose the path continues round Anstey's Cove and Readgate Beach over Babbacombe downs and into Babbacombe itself, where there is a cliff railway down to the beach at Oddicombe Beach. |
+This walk starts in the bustling resort of Torquay, at the north of Torbay.
+Despite going through a built-up area, this walk offers some excellent unspoilt scenery and only a little road walking.
+The walk climbs out of the harbour over Daddyhole Plain before descending again to the beach at Meadfoot beach.
+There is another climb out of Meadfoot beach up the spectacular viewpoint over Thatcher Rock, then round to Hopes Nose.
+Once round Hopes Nose the path continues round Anstey's Cove and Redgate Beach over Babbacombe downs and into Babbacombe itself, where there is a cliff railway down to the beach at Oddicombe Beach. |

 |